dharmaraj257/Jenkins-cicd-pipeline/README.md

 4. Copy your Jenkins URL in the section of the payload URL then add it after url/github-webhook/ ().
 5. Select content type application/json.
 6. In which events would you like to trigger this webhook?
 Select option let me select individual events.
-7. In this option you have to select 2 triggers and click add webhook.
+7. In this option you have to select 2 triggers and click Add webhook.

  &nbsp;1.
 Pull requests